 The Post-Trend Era: Why Modern Clients are Choosing Subtlety Over ‘Wow’

-There is a specific moment in a client's color history when the question shifts — not from one look to another, but from one purpose to another.
-The women who arrive at this transition are not settling.
-They are getting clearer, and the color that follows is almost always better for it.
+There is a moment in a client’s color history when the question changes.
+Not from one look to another—but from one intention to another.

 confident NYC woman with soft natural brunette hair and subtle dimension